microsoft/vscode-docs/docs/getstarted/settings.md

   // When enabled, the notifications for extension recommendations will not be shown.
   "extensions.ignoreRecommendations": false,

   // When enabled, recommendations will not be fetched or shown unless specifically requested by the user.
+Some recommendations are fetched from an online service.
   "extensions.showRecommendationsOnlyOnDemand": false,

 // External Terminal